OdyAsh/OdyAsh-Notes/Programming/AI Related/Power BI.md

 			* users expected to see a sales report and are now looking at a product report instead.
 We should direct users users to the datasets that they should be accessing
 		* ***Certification will require users to have special access*** before they can view the Sales dashboards, so no confusion will occur when sharing multiple reports.
 		* Requirements:
-			* Request certification for a promoted dataset.
+			* Request certification for a promoted dataset from the dataset's owner.
-				* Only authorized users can certify content.
+				* Only authorized users (i.e., content owners) can certify content.
 Other users can request content certification.
 			* Certification can be a highly selective process, so only the truly reliable and authoritative datasets are used across the organization.
 		* Steps:
 			* To request certification: